-- A. TEXT AMENDMENT - 1.
-Schedule A, Zoning Bylaw Text, Part 4 Zones, Section 4.4, Foreshore Residential 1 Zone is hereby amended by: - i) Adding the following after subsection (c) Location and Siting:

-"(e) Site Specific Permitted Uses
+- 1. Schedule A, Zoning Bylaw Text, Part 4 Zones, Section 4.4, Foreshore Residential 1 Zone is hereby amended by: - i) Adding the following after subsection (c) Location and Siting: - "(e) Site Specific Permitted Uses

-For the surface of the lake adjacent to Lot 2, Section 11, Township 21, Range 8, W6M, KDYD, Plan 26543, a fixed dock with a maximum upward facing surface area of $37.9 \text{ m}^2$ is a permitted use. {Swanbeach Road}
+For the surface of the lake adjacent to Lot 2, Section 11, Township 21, Range 8, W6M, KDYD, Plan 26543, a fixed dock with a maximum upward facing surface area of 37.9 m2 is a permitted use. {Swanbeach Road}

-2. This bylaw may be cited as "Lakes Zoning Amendment (Coleman) Bylaw No. 900-23."
-READ a first time this 19th day of April , 2018.
-READS a second time this \\\\\\ day of \\\\\, 2018.
-PUBLIC HEARING held this \\\\\\ day of \\\\\\, 2018.
-READ a third time this \\\\\\ day of \\\\\, 2018.
-ADOPTED this \\\\\\ day of \\\\\\, 2018.
-CORPORATE OFFICER CHAIR CERTIFIED a true copy of Bylaw No. 900-23 CERTIFIED a true copy of Bylaw No. 900-23 as read a third time. as adopted.
-Corporate Officer Corporate Officer то: Chair and Directors File No: BL900-23 PL20180211 SUBJECT: Electoral Area E: Lakes Zoning Amendment (Coleman) Bylaw No. 900-23 DESCRIPTION: Report from Christine LeFloch, Development Services Assistant, dated June 19, 2018.
+2. This bylaw may be cited as "Lakes Zoning Ame endment (Coleman) Bylaw No. 900-23."

+READ a first time this day ofApril , 2018.

+READS a second time this day of , 2018.

+PUBLIC HEARING held this day of , 2018.

+READ a third time this day of , 2018.

+ADOPTED this day of , 2018.

+CORPORATE OFFICER CHAIR

+CERTIFIED a true copy of Bylaw No. 900-23 as read a third time.
+CERTIFIED a true copy of Bylaw No. 900-23 as adopted.

+Corporate Officer Corporate Officer

+то: Chair and Directors File No: BL900-23 PL20180211 SUBJECT: Electoral Area E: Lakes Zoning Amendment (Coleman) Bylaw No. 900-23 DESCRIPTION: Report from Christine LeFloch, Development Services Assistant, dated June 19, 2018.
 709 Swanbeach Rd.
 RECOMMENDATION #1: THAT: "Lakes Zoning Amendment (Coleman) Bylaw No. 900-23" be given second reading this 16 th day of August, 2018.
-RECOMMENDATION #2: THAT: a public hearing to hear representations on "Lakes Zoning Amendment (Coleman) Bylaw No. 900-23" be held; AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the Local Government Act; AND FURTHER THAT: the holding of the public hearing be delegated to Director Rhona Martin, as Director for Electoral Area E being that in which the land concerned is located, or Alternate Director Brian Thurgood, if Director Martin is absent, and the Director or Alternate Director, as the case may be, give a report of the public hearing to the Board.
+RECOMMENDATION #2: THAT: a public hearing to hear representations on "Lakes Zoning Amendment (Coleman) Bylaw No. 900-23" be held; AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the Local Government Act; AND FURTHER THAT: the holding of to Director Rhona Martin, as Directin which the land concerned is lot Thurgood, if Director Martin is absolirector, as the case may be, give the Board. tor for Electoral Area E being that cated, or Alternate Director Brian sent, and the Director or Alternate SHORT SUMMARY: olacement of a fixed dock wo bermitted use in the FR1 Z neld on April 19, 2018 and d for comment.
+Comments o rezone the foreshore adjacent to with an upward facing surface area one.
+The bylaw was given first read lirected staff to refer the bylaw to ap have been received and are sum o consider the bylaw for second read of 37.9 m 2 (408 ft 2) as a site specific ding by the Board at their meeting oplicable agencies and First Nations amarized in this report.
+It is now VOTING: Unweighte Corporate ed BACKGROUND: